mshehzadk/voiceAssisstant/README.md

 # voiceAssisstant
-A voice assisstant that will be used to get the news and you can listen to it.
+A voice assisstant that will be used to get the news from the internet and read it.